Introduction to the IALA System of Buoyage

 Due to the change in the charts and practical almanac being used for RYA courses I am in the process of re-writing all the examples and questions.
-For those people who have the old charts (Chart 1 and 2 and PNT follow the Archive link where they exist to access the old questions.
-The charts referred to here are being changed to the RYA Training Almanac Northern Hemisphere and Practice Charts 3 and 4.
+For those people who have the old charts (Chart 1 and 2 and PNT follow the Archive links where they exist, to access the old questions.
+The charts referred to here are being changed to the Rya Training Almanac Northern Hemisphere and Practice Charts 3 and 4.
 These are the charts used for the Day Skipper and Coastal Skipper/Yachtmaster theory courses, unfortunately at present I only plan to create examples for the northern hemisphere version of these charts.

-The charts are included in the RYA Navigation Exercises 2nd edition published by the RYA or they are available separately from:
+The charts are included in the RYA Navigation Exercises 2nd edition published by the RYA

 Use of buoyage

 It is important to remember that buoyage is only a guideline.
 An experienced skipper will use all their skills to assess how much faith to place in any navigational marks.
 There are several aspects that should be remembered:

 The chart may not be up to date.